-Categories of photos and articles in the archive include: Breed History, Celebrities, historic articles, The AKC Chow Standards and International Chow Standards, Collectables and Curated photos.
+Categories of photos and articles in the archive include Breed History, Celebrities, historical articles, The AKC Chow Standards, and International Chow Standards, Collectables and Curated photos.
 We hope that you will take time to enjoy this archive and know that you will benefit from the knowledge you will gain of the history of our beautiful breed.

 -Love Banghart [email protected]

 you did a great job！！ Ms. Miller